percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The endpoint uses the normal procedures to establish a DTLS-SRTP association with the KMF.

+## Tunnel Establishment Procedures

+Either the MDD or KMF acts initiates the establishment of a DTLS tunnel.
+Which entity acts as the DTLS client when establishing the tunnel and what event triggers the establishment of the tunnel are outside the scope of this document.
+Further, how the trust relationships are established between the KMF and MDD are also outside the scope of this document.

+A tunnel **MUST* be a mutually authenticated DTLS association.
+It is used to relay DTLS messages between any number of endpoints and the KMF.

+The MDD or KMF **MUST** establish a tunnel in advance of, or no later than the point, when an endpoint attempts to establish a DTLS association with the KMF.

+An MDD **MAY** have more than one tunnel established between itself and one or more KMFs.
+When multiple tunnels are established, which tunnel or tunnels to use to send messages for a given conference is outside the scope of this document.

 ## Media Distribution Device Tunneling Procedures

-The MDD, acting as a client, establishes a mutually authenticated DTLS association between itself and a KMF to relay DTLS messages from any number of endpoints to that KMF.
-This MDD initiated DTLS association is called a "tunnel" to differentiate it from the DTLS associations initiated by endpoints.

-The MDD **MUST** establish a tunnel with the KMF in advance of, or no later than the point, when an endpoint attempts to establish a DTLS association with the KMF.

 The MDD **MUST** forward all messages received from an endpoint for a given DTLS association through the same tunnel if more than one tunnel has been established between it and a KMF.
 An MDD is not precluded from establishing more than one tunnel to a given KMF.

-The MDD **MUST** assign a tunnel-unique "association identifier" for each endpoint-initiated DTLS association and include it in all messages forwarded to the KMF.
-The KMF will subsequently include in this identifier in all messages it sends so that the MDD can map messages received via a given tunnel and forward those messages to the correct endpoint.
+The MDD **MUST** assign a unique "association identifier" for each endpoint-initiated DTLS association and include it in all messages forwarded to the KMF.
+The KMF will subsequently include in this identifier in all messages it sends so that the MDD can map messages received via a tunnel and forward those messages to the correct endpoint.
+The association identifier **SHOULD** be randomly assigned and values not re-used for a period of time sufficient to ensure no late-arriving messages might be delivered to the wrong endpoint.
+It is **RECOMMENDED** that the association identifier not be re-used for at least 24 hours.

+>Editor's Note: do we want to recommend a time and is 24 hours sufficient?

 The tunnel protocol enables the KMF to separately provide HBH keying material to the MDD for each of the individual endpoint DTLS